litestar-org/litestar/docs/usage/10-plugins/1-sql-alchemy-plugin.md

 ## Handling of Relationships

-The SQL Alchemy plugin handles relationship by traversing and recursively converting the related tables into pydantic models.
+The SQLAlchemy plugin handles relationships by traversing and recursively converting the related tables into pydantic models.
 This approach, while powerful, poses some difficulties.
 For example, consider these two tables:

 ```python